Centers & Corridors

 How people get around the Centers and Corridors is a significant part of making these areas successful.
 The proposal identifies ways to improve the flow of traffic on the major transportation corridors and increase the types of and access to transportation modes through the Corridors.
 The goals and approach for each type of transportation mode are outlined below:

 The overall look and feel is dictated by design.
-Each community will have a chance to influence the design of their Centers and Corridors.
+Each community will influence the design of their Centers and Corridors.
 The framework identifies general objectives that are important for successful design.
 The communities will determine the specifics through this process.

 Both public and private investment will be necessary to implement the vision for Centers and Corridors.
-Incentives and investments have been outlined in the proposal to ensure there is an effort to achieve the goals set out in land use, design, and mobility.
-Centers would be the primary recipients of investments to encourage development, while Corridors would receive investments to create connections and improve movement through the Corridors to the Centers.
+Centers will be the primary recipients of investments to encourage development, while Corridors will receive investments to create connections and improve movement through the Corridors to the Centers.

 If you have a legally established use on your property, this proposal would not disallow that use.
 A change in zoning would only affect your property should you wish to redevelop.